-To defrost, take it out of the freezer and leave it fully wrapped until it has defrosted.
+To defrost, remove it from the freezer and leave it fully wrapped until it has defrosted.

-As always, if you’re new to gluten free cake making, or you’ve been asked to make a gf cake, then please have a look through the checklist below and have a read of my Gluten Free Cakes For Decorating post for more information on safe baking and a ton of gluten free baking tips.
+As always, if you’re new to gluten free cake making, or you’ve been asked to make a gf cake, then please have a look through the checklist below and see my Gluten Free Cakes For Decorating post for more information on safe baking, a ton of gluten free baking tips and more delicious recipes.

 - 1 ¼ teaspoons baking soda

 - 480g-500g mashed banana approx. 4 large bananas